Zondax/fevm-solidity-precompiles/README.md

 ## Abstract

 This PoC attempt to use Ethereum precompiles concept to serialize/deserialize CBOR data so Filecoin actors can consume them.
-The objectif is to write precompile functions then to benchmark the gas consumption.
+The objective is to write precompile functions then to benchmark the gas consumption.

-## How to